Corporation of Chennai

 Activity Based Learning and Teaching

 The objective of the Chennai corporation is to improve the enrollment rate, reduce the drop out rate by increased retention of the children in the schools, thereby leading to higher achievement levels and to fulfill the objective, the education department of the Chennai corporation has determined to bring about a qualitative change in the learning and teaching methodology of alphabets, words, numbers and fundamentals in various subjects.
+Educating children with great qualities and good knowledge is a challenge especially in the context of "Education for All".
+Children are country's greatest asset.
+Universal education is the primary aim of the Government.
+Education department of Greater Chennai Corporation is not lagging behind in implementing the policy of the Government.

 This system of learning not only simplifies the process of teaching &learning but also makes it more logical and natural.
 Exposure to an environment is an imperative aspect on the part of the learners to acquire the right type of pronunciation of vocabulary.
 Adequate provision is made on the ladder to create an atmosphere in the classroom.
 Learning involves listening, speaking ,reading, and writing.
 This is something like supporting a huge structure on four pillars.
 Absence of a single pillar will cause much damage to the structure itself.
 Likewise negligence of any one of the four processes of learning will result in irreparable damage to the learning process.
 So utmost care is taken to strengthen the process of learning.

 Separate logos are assigned for each learning activity.
 Names of ANIMALS for Tamil, names of BIRDS for Maths, names of VEHICLES for English, names of INSECTS for E.V.S.
 Same logos are given for the same kind of activities.
 These logos are distributed in the milestones.
 Each milestone has various steps.
 The initial milestone in each standard is termed as zero milestone.
 These zero milestones are for making the children ready to receive the learning.
 A minimum of 10 days can be spent to complete each milestone in each standard.
 The zero milestone in the Std II is to revise what they have learned in their I standard.
+The following activities are included in the learning process.

 • Listening